 Lunch is not an included activity for children who depart at noon.
-Children staying for ABA therapy will enjoy a supervised lunch (brought from home) with their friends.
+Children in the extended day class or those staying for ABA therapy will enjoy a supervised lunch (brought from home) with their friends.
 During lunchtime we work on self-help (feeding) skills and social skills.
 There is access to a refrigerator and microwave for special snacks.
 Students are not allowed to share food from home with one another for health reasons.
 Please do not send nuts, soda or candy to school.

 As part of the curriculum, staff may lead students in "cooking" projects.
 Students will help prepare a snack and are encouraged to try new foods, although are never forced to eat anything that they do not wish to try.
-Cooking projects do not involved actual cooking, baking, or the use of raw baking products (e.g. eggs).
+Cooking projects do not involve actual cooking, baking, or the use of raw baking products (e.g. eggs).